bluenviron/goroslib/README.md

 Current and missing features are [described in the FEATURES document](FEATURES.md).

-### Use standard messages and services
+### Use standard messages, services and actions

-This library already provides most of the standard messages and services, in the folder `pkg/msgs`, in particular:
+This library already provides most of the standard messages, services and actions in the folder `pkg/msgs`:

 |package|documentation|repository|
 |-------|-------------|----------|